 Scientific advisor: Nikos Panagiotou, Assistant Professor, Aristotle University of Thessaloniki

 The first Ideas Zone thematic cycle aims to open the discussion for the day after in journalism.
 We will explore new media models, get familiar with new journalism tools and try to chart the new environment around it.
-Speakers this cycle include academics and professionals from Graduate School of Journalism, Columbia University, Panteion University, National and Kapodistrian University of Athens and Aristotle University of Thessaloniki, the Center of Strategic International Studies, the Financial Times, Propublica, Investigate Europe, the Balkan Investigative Reporting Network and other entities from Greece and abroad.
+Speakers this cycle include academics and professionals from Graduate School of Journalism, Columbia University, Panteion University, Aristotle University of Thessaloniki, the Center of Strategic International Studies, Propublica, Investigate Europe, and other entities from Greece and abroad.